01 · The short versionWhat you need to know.

 What we never read

 Ciela requests the narrowest scope that supports its features (gmail.modify for Gmail; Mail.ReadWrite for Outlook).
-You can revoke that access at any time from your Google account or Microsoft account security settings, or by removing the account within Ciela.
+IMAP providers (iCloud, Yahoo, etc.) use an app-specific password rather than OAuth; that credential is stored in your OS credential vault and is never sent to Ciela's servers (there are none).
+You can revoke access at any time from your provider's security settings, or by removing the account within Ciela.

 Triage: what Ciela shows when you open a sender